 Sleek Large Edison Pendant - 1 Wire – Brass, £39, by Industville (Image supplied by @oakappledecor)

-Maximalism delivers big style and lush colours in its design.
-This unique trend turns its back on other styles by encouraging the accumulation of ‘stuff’, but there are still rules.
+Maximalism delivers big style and lush colours in any room.
+This unique trend turns its back on minimalism by encouraging the accumulation of ‘stuff’, but there are still rules.

 Brooklyn Cone Wall Light - 7 Inch - Brass, £79 by Industville (Image Supplied by @Archer.t.j)

 If you have not yet seen this trend, perhaps you have missed the perfect style for your home.
 The woodlands design is all about creating an interior inspired by forests and wooded areas, incorporating tranquillity and warmth into the design.

 Woodlands trends have been popular for a while, but they’ve got a new lease of life from the rise of cottagecore.
 With a younger audience, this style has a much brighter, more dreamy feel in most homes in 2021.

 With this style encompassing natural components, you’ll also receive the benefits of being in contact with raw materials along with a feeling of being outdoors.
 This warming theme is something that will always be welcome when coming home.